nus-cs2030s/2324-s2/docs/22-exception.md

 }
 ```

 In the code above, every method passes the buck around.
 No one takes the responsibility to handle it and the user ends up with the exception.
-The ugly internals of the program (such as the call stack) is then revealed to the user.
+The ugly internals of the program (such as the call stack) are then revealed to the user.

-_A good program always handle checked exception gracefully_ and hide the details from the users.
+_A good program always handles checked exception gracefully_ and hides the details from the users.

 ## Control Flow of Exceptions